Custom Lockout Tagout Placards Built for Your Equipment

 Paper and Laminate Fail in Industrial Environments

-Paper LOTO procedures tear, fade, and become illegible from oil, chemicals, and heat exposure.
+Paper LOTO procedures tear, fade, and become illegible under oil, chemicals, and heat.
 Laminated placards peel, crack, and warp.
-When a procedure is unreadable, the equipment cannot be serviced safely, and your facility is exposed to both safety risk and compliance failure.
+When a procedure is unreadable, the equipment cannot be serviced safely and your facility is exposed to safety risk and compliance failure at the same time.

-Our high-color coated aluminum material is designed specifically for industrial environments.
-It holds up to the same chemicals, temperatures, and conditions that your equipment operates in.
-A placard that lasts 200 years is also a placard that never needs to be replaced due to material failure.
+High-color coated aluminum holds up to the same chemicals, temperatures, and conditions your equipment operates in.
+A placard that lasts 200 years is a placard that never needs to be replaced due to material failure.

-Installation is handled by our team with industrial-grade adhesive backing that bonds permanently to equipment surfaces, eliminating the risk of a placard being removed or falling off.
+Installation is handled by our team with industrial-grade adhesive backing that bonds permanently to equipment surfaces, eliminating the risk of a placard falling off or being removed.

 Get Your Facility Assessed